ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 construction can be used.
 Records imputed using this imputation will be marked `FIC`.

-##### Forward imputation from average imputation

-In this type of imputation, only predictive records which are imputes from average imputation can be used.
-Records imputed using this imputation will be marked with `FI` with the applicable average imputation marker appended with no separator.

 ##### Backward imputation

 In this type of imputation, only predictive records which are responses can